Reconciliation in the Media – Celebrating or Commemorating days of National Significance

 This anniversary acts as a reminder to all Australians that sorry is more than a word – and that communities, peak organisations, politicians, and policy makers must continue to work together to achieve positive outcomes for Aboriginal and Torres Strait Islander peoples.

-Healing Foundation platform When discussing the Apology, the Stolen Generations, how far the reconciliation journey has come in the last 10 years, and what some of the next meaningful steps may be you might like to look through our Cultural Safety and Respect in the Classroom professional learning resource.
+As a teacher, consider looking at some of the case studies on the Healing Foundation platform, then viewing the Apology speech and Reconciliation Australia resources.
+When discussing the Apology, the Stolen Generations, how far the reconciliation journey has come in the last 10 years, and what some of the next meaningful steps may be you might like to look through our Cultural Safety and Respect in the Classroom professional learning resource.

 - What do you think the symbolic or practical significance of the Prime Minister’s National Apology has been for members of the Stolen Generations, their families, communities, and the wider Australian community?